 Advance Education for Vulnerable Youth in Zambia

-Scholarships Change Lives.
 AEP started the Scholarship Fund in 2007, awarding 25 high school scholarships.
-Over the years, nearly 2,400 annual scholarships have been awarded to over 1,000 students, resulting in a total of 450 high school graduates and 80 college graduates.
+Over the years, nearly 2,600 annual scholarships have been awarded to over 1,000 students, resulting in a total of 450 high school graduates and 80 college graduates.

 AEP awards scholarships to students who cannot afford to continue their education.
 Most of these children have been orphaned by HIV/AIDS.
 Some are also victims of the virus themselves.
 Many of them now live with older siblings or grandparents, alone, or are themselves the head of household.